yochaigal/cairn/wip/2e/making-monsters.md

 | **ML**  | 4 | 8  | 10 | 12 |
 | **WIL** | 6 | 12 | 15 | 18 |

-### Combat

-- **Damage**: Can typically be copied as is from most OSR systems, but it's a good idea to check with the weapon's listed in the Marketplace.
-- **Multiple attacks**: Can convert to _Blast_ and/or the "two weapons" rule (e.g. d6+d6 is roll 2d6, keep highest).
-- **When in doubt**: Think about how much serious damage the creature is supposed to do.
-Remember that instead of raising attack damage a step, think about making it _enhanced_ in certain situations, or just use the _Blast_ and "two weapons" rule.

-### Abilities

-- Sometimes the mechanics of the original system simply _do not translate_.
-That's OK; try to take what's cool about the creature and write a "version" of their ability more appropriate to Cairn.
-- If the monster has an attack that asks the PCs to attempt to dodge or save against some ability, consider making the ability an out-of-combat "trap" that the PCs can trigger.
-Otherwise _make it succeed automatically_ during combat.
-The Warden can always telegraph the danger prior to combat to better prepare the PCs against the danger.
-- Abilities can sometimes be made into weapons, and assign a damage die, making Critical Damage reveal the damage.
-More often you should simply let the ability or attack _happen_.
-Combat is dangerous, and it is up to the Warden to properly telegraph danger before the fighting begins.

-### Magic

-- Magical creatures can just "know" a bunch of spells.
-In this case, make their corpses magical (and dangerous)!
-- Spells are tricky; you can give magic-users Spellbooks, but remember, they might _drop_ them when defeated.
-- Consider making some of the dropped Spellbooks implode (use the Die of Fate to determine which).

 ### Saving Throws

 - You can rely on _saving throws_ to glean more information about a creature's abilities, specifically their ability to avoid death by physical trauma, magic, or poison.